riv-gh/detek-to-telegram/README.md

 - CITY — city (can be omitted for Kyiv)
 - STREET — street name
 - HOUSE — house number
+- USE_CUSTOM_STYLING - (true|false) whether to use additional styles from the file customPageStyle.css

 Example .env file (the file must be named `.env`):
 ```